 HB 1221, by Rep. Josie Tomkow, is the identical companion to SB 626, as originally filed.
-We have met with the sponsor and will continue to communicate our position in an effort to reach a reasonable compromise.
-The house bill was referred to three committees: 1) Energy, Communications & Cyber Security; 2) State Administration & Technology Appropriations; and 3) Commerce.
-It will not be on the Energy, Communications & Cyber Security agenda next week.
-The house bill opens up our enabling statute, Chapter 425, to allow co-ops to provide communication services (i.e., broadband), and it will expand the PSC's pole attachment jurisdiction to electric cooperatives that provide broadband.
+We continue to work with the sponsor, key members, and committee staff to communicate our position in an effort to reach a reasonable compromise.
+We expect a strike-all amendment to be available sometime Monday, if not before.
+The bill has been added to the Energy, Communications, & Cybersecurity agenda for Tuesday, March 21, from 2:00-6:00 PM ET in room 102 of the House Office Building.
+In its current form, the bill opens up our enabling statute, Chapter 425, to allow co-ops to provide communication services (i.e., broadband), and it will expand the PSC's pole attachment jurisdiction to electric cooperatives that provide broadband.